Crane desk lamp

 The 'beak' shade can also rotate to direct light on to itself when in the 'tucked-up' position, on to the desk or table when in the horizontal position, or on to an object or surface directly ahead when rotated out fully.
 Or to any position in between.

 The lamp is switched on using the push button switch at the front of the base.
-The brass knobs on the side of the girder section are used to slide the front section in and out.
-And the white spheres ('eyes') adjust the tension of the 'beak' shade so that its position can be changed by hand.
+The reach of the lamp is adjusted by turning the brass handle that operates a curved rack and pinion gear assembly.
+And the wooden spheres ('eyeballs') adjust the tension of the 'beak' shade so that its position can be changed by hand.

 - Member of our LightBEAM collection